How to manage order peaks and your transport capacity?

 We have listed a few examples in the table below.

-Customers asks for: | You can propose: | Why is this a win-win? |
+Customers ask for: | You can propose: | Why is this a win-win? |

-Promotion articles in store on next Wednesday | Can we deliver on three days like the Wednesday before and in the promotion week on Tuesday and Thursday? | Because the promotion runs one week after the requested delivery date, the customer just wanted to be sure of delivery.
+Promotion articles in store next Wednesday | Can we deliver on three days, like the Wednesday before and in the promotion week on Tuesday and Thursday? | Because the promotion runs one week after the requested delivery date, the customer just wanted to ensure delivery.
 By spreading, there is less pressure on the customers’ warehousing. |

-Summer season articles to be delivered in high volume in the month July | To start two weeks before July and end somewhere in August | Because during summer time there is more demand for a certain product. |
+Summer season articles are to be delivered in high volume in July | To start two weeks before July and end somewhere in August | Because during summer time there is more demand for a particular product. |

 Many pickups during the last week of the month | Can we pick up more loads during the third week of the month | Because sales would like the turnover to be registered in that month. |